shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

     ![Screenshot of the closing the blade.](Images/upd-discover-projectkey.png "Closing the Azure migrate appliance blade")

-9. As we hae created the Azure Migrate project key for the Dicsover and Assessment, you will be accessing the Hyper-V manager in the next to start the discovery process with the help of Azure Migrate Appliance.
+9. As we hae created the Azure Migrate project key for the Discover and Assessment, you will be accessing the Hyper-V manager in the next tasks to start the discovery process with the help of Azure Migrate Appliance.

-9. Now, to Connect to you on-premises envrionment, Go to **Start** button in the VM, search for **Hyper-V Manager** there and select it.
+9. Now, to Connect to your on-premises envrionment, Go to **Start** button in the VM, search for **Hyper-V Manager** there and select it.
 You will be accessing you infrastructure from the hyper-V manager and will be connecting to the Azure Migrate Appliance VM to start the process of discovery.

     > You can also open the **Hyper-V manager** by clicking on the ![](Images/Icon-hyperv.png) icon that is present in the taskbar.